Ceelog/phpdoc-en/src/opcache/setup.md

 Enables the opcode cache.
 When disabled, code is not optimised or cached.
 The setting *opcache.enable* can not be enabled at runtime through <span class="function">ini\_set</span>, it can only be disabled.
-Trying to enable it at in a script will generate a warning.
+Trying to enable it in a script will generate a warning.

 `opcache.enable_cli` <span class="type">boolean</span>
 Enables the opcode cache for the CLI version of PHP.